ceparman/addInDemo/README.md

 #Bringing the Code to the Data

-## R package to show one method to bring your Shiny App to your data.
+## R package to show usig RStudios's AddIns to bring your Shiny App to your data.

 ### Why?